Rich-Harris/Statesman/README.md

         bar: 'baz'
     });

-This is convenient for setting your entire model in a single go:
+This is convenient for setting your entire model in a single go, like so:

     $.ajax({
         url: 'data.json',